Sons of Provo: Featured cast

-Production notes

-The actors who portray Everclean actually sing their songs in the movie.
-While filming, they also toured and performed as Everclean.
-The name Everclean is a riff on the successful three-guy rock band, Everclear, who get their name from the infamous high-proof grain alcohol.

-In the beginning of the film, Will and Danny post audition flyers with the callback number "867-5309," a reference to the popular song by Tommy Tutone.

-During the end credits, some scenes are shown that were cut from the main film.
-The largest part is from a fictional television program called "Good Morning Taylorsville".

 Soundtrack

 The soundtrack for the film contains the full-length versions of the songs that they sing in the movie.
 Each of the songs have tunes like popular boy-bands, from pop to rap.
 The lyrics are tongue-in-cheek, light-hearted jabs about the LDS culture.
-All of the songs are written by Will Swenson, except for the final one which was written by Kirby Heyborne, reflecting the authorship by the characters in the film.
+All of the songs are written by Will Swenson, except for the final one which was written by Kirby Heyborne, reflecting the authorship by the characters in the film.The actors who portray Everclean actually sing their songs in the movie.